whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/26-rating-tasks-using-the-rating-interface.md

+---
+title: Rating Tasks Using the Rating Interface
+meta:
+  - name: description
+    content: Before assigning any ratings, please scan the task page to make sure that all result blocks have loaded.
+Please note that result blocks may be slow to load and/or that the task page may need reloading if there are empty result blocks.
+---

 # Rating Tasks Using the Rating Interface

 Here is a general outline of the steps you should follow upon acquiring a task: